Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Weight Loss Peptides

 GLP-1 receptor agonists are the dominant class here.
 Semaglutide and tirzepatide work by mimicking hormones that regulate appetite and insulin signaling.
 They slow gastric emptying, reduce hunger signals, and improve metabolic function.
+These are the most studied and the most clearly regulated peptide-adjacent compounds available.
+Both are currently accessible through InjectCo’s BriteBody program.

 Anti-Aging and Skin Peptides